TallKite/linnstrument-firmware/README.md

   *The 16 sequencer projects can be imported and exported as usual via the updater app as *.lpr files.
 When you export, the filename of microtonal projects should contain the edo, since it won't sound right in the wrong edo.
 The AllUserSettings export does not export the current sequencer project, so to export it save it as one of the 16 projects.*

-Export request files available on the LinnStrument Community Wiki:
+Export request files available on the LinnWiki:

-* requestCurrentLightPattern.mid (exports the currently-displayed light pattern, importing overwrites same)
+* 1-requestCurrentLightPattern.mid (exports the currently-displayed light pattern, importing overwrites same)
-* requestAllLightPatterns.mid
+* 2-requestAllLightPatterns.mid
-* requestCurrentAudienceMsg.mid (exports the most recently edited message, importing overwrites same)
+* 3-requestCurrentAudienceMsg.mid (exports the most recently edited message, importing overwrites same)
-* requestAllAudienceMsgs.mid
+* 4-requestAllAudienceMsgs.mid

-* requestScalesCurrentEDO.mid
+* 5-requestScalesCurrentEDO.mid
-* requestRainbowCurrentEDO.mid
+* 6-requestRainbowCurrentEDO.mid
-* requestFretboardCurrentEDO.mid
+* 7-requestFretboardCurrentEDO.mid
-* requestAllSettingsCurrentEDO.mid
+* 8-requestAllSettingsCurrentEDO.mid

-* requestScalesAllEDOs.mid
+* 9-requestScalesAllEDOs.mid
-* requestRainbowsAllEDOs.mid
+* 10-requestRainbowsAllEDOs.mid
-* requestFretboardsAllEDOs.mid
+* 11-requestFretboardsAllEDOs.mid
-* requestScalesRainbowsFretboardsAllEDOs.mid
+* 12-requestScalesRainbowsFretboardsAllEDOs.mid

-* requestCurrentSettings.mid (exports the current Global and Split settings, importing overwrites same)
+* 13-requestCurrentSettings.mid (exports the Global and Split settings, importing overwrites same)
-* requestAllMemories.mid
+* 14-requestAllMemories.mid
-* requestAllUserSettings.mid
+* 15-requestAllUserSettings.mid

-CLIP LAUNCHING
+MINI CLIP-LAUNCHER

+The Preset display has 16 new buttons that use the 16 CCs from the Per-Split Special mode CC Faders.
+Tapping a button sends a simple on/off pair of CC messages to your DAW.
+Whereas the faders give you precise control for mixing, these new buttons let you quickly launch a midi or audio clip.

-The Preset display has 16 new buttons.
-Tapping a button sends a midi CC message to your DAW that can trigger launching a midi or audio clip.
-A midi clip can be sent to the LinnStrument that imports certain settings.
-This lets you quickly access more than 6 memories and more than 3 light patterns.
-You could even use each launching button to bulk import 3 custom light patterns at once, giving you up to 3 x 16 = 48 patterns.
-Or bulk import 6 memories, giving you up to 6 x 16 = 96 memories.
+Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip to the LinnStrument that bulk imports settings, perhaps between songs while on stage.
+This lets you access more than 6 memories and more than 3 light patterns.

-You can import multiple settings after loading a memory, allowing combo setups e.g. memory A plus import B plus import C. For example, the 6 memories might correspond to various synths, the first 8 clips to various light patterns, and the last 8 clips to various microtonal tunings.
-Or the last 8 CCs could be used as CC faders in the right split.
+You can import multiple settings after loading a memory, allowing combo setups e.g. memory A plus import B plus import C. (This is why the launching buttons are next to the 6 memory buttons.)
+For example, the 6 memories might correspond to various synths, the first 8 clips to various microtonal tunings, and the last 8 CCs can be used as mixing faders.
+You could even use each launching button to bulk import 6 memories, giving you 96 memories!

-  *Details: the 16 CCs are the same ones sent when a split is in the Special CC Faders mode.
-The upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
-You can send a left-split CC while in the right split and vice versa.*
+  *Details: The upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
+You can send a left-split CC while in the right split and vice versa.
+The most-recently tapped button is accented.*

-  *Each launching button sends a CC with value 127 when touched and 0 when released (this may change).
-This works well for clip launching, and differs from a split 1 column wide used as CC faders, which when touched sends a value alternating between 127 and 0, and when released sends nothing.*
+  *Each launching button sends a CC with value 127 when touched and 0 when released.
+Whereas a CC Faders split 1 column wide acts as a toggle: when touched it sends a value alternating between 0 and 127, and when released it sends nothing.
+Clips can be launched from a CC Faders split by double-tapping.
+Best to double-tap from on to off to on, so that the identifying colors are shown.*

   *The CC types default to 1-8 (in reverse order) for both splits.
 Beware, CC1 is also sent by the low row and CC7 is also sent by the Volume display.
 We wouldn't want to accidentally launch a clip when we adjust the volume, or vice versa!
 Better to use one set of CCs to control your synths and another set of CCs to control your DAW.
 A good choice for the latter is CCs 21-28 (see CC SUGGESTIONS below).
-To select these CCs, long-press the CC Faders button.
-Or download setCCfadersTo21-28.mid from the LinnWiki and import it into your LinnStrument.*
+To select these CCs, long-press the CC Faders button and swipe.
+Or download setFaderCCsTo21-28.mid from the LinnWiki and import it into your LinnStrument.
+If you want to use only one split's CCs for launching, import setLeftFaderCCsTo21-28.mid or setRightFaderCCsTo21-28.mid. setFaderCCsTo1-8.mid sets the CCs to 1-8, and setFaderCCsTo8-1.mid sets them to the default.*

   *Beware: loading a memory (or importing one) overwrites the launcher/fader CC choices.
-If your DAW responds to CCs 21-28 and the newly-loaded memory uses CCs 1-8, the clip launchers stop working.
-So immediately after loading/importing an older memory, import setCCfadersTo21-28.mid and save/export the updated memory.*
+If your DAW responds to CCs 21-28 and the newly-loaded memory uses CCs 1-8, the launching buttons stop working.
+So immediately after loading/importing an older memory, import setFaderCCsTo21-28.mid and save/export the updated memory.*

-  *You can use one split's CCs for launching and the other split's CCs as usual for faders.
-Thus in addition to setCCfadersTo21-28.mid there is setLeftCCfadersTo21-28.mid and setRightCCfadersTo21-28.mid.*

   *To set up Reaper to launch midi clips:*
-  * *Download clipLaunchingActions.ReaperKeyMap to create 16 custom actions triggered by CCs 21-28*
-  * * *Or download clipLaunchingActionsLeft or clipLaunchingActionsRight to create 8 custom actions*
-  * * *Import it into Reaper using actions/showActionList/keyMap*
-  * *Either set the fader CCs on your LinnStrument to 21-28, or else edit the shortcuts of the custom actions to match your LinnStrument*
   * *In Reaper options/preferences/midiInputs, enable your LinnStrument's input for control messages*
+  * *Download clipLaunchingActions.ReaperKeyMap (or clipLaunchingActionsLeft or clipLaunchingActionsRight)*
+  * *Import it into Reaper using actions/showActionList/keyMap to create 16 custom actions triggered by CCs 21-28*
+  * *Either set the CCs on your LinnStrument to 21-28, or else edit the shortcuts of the custom actions*
   * *Download clipLauncher.rpp from the LinnWiki, open it, and put a midi clip (or clips) on each track*
   * *Open your usual performance reaper project (or projects) in a new tab and move clipLauncher.rpp to the last tab*
   * *Tapping the launching buttons will launch the clips in tracks 1-16 of the last tab's project*
-  * * *You can create clipLauncher2.rpp loaded with different clips and use it instead by simply moving it to the last tab*
+  * *You can create clipLauncher2.rpp loaded with different clips and use it instead by simply moving it to the last tab*

-  possible modes:
-  * touch sends 127, release sends nothing (current mode)
-  * touch sends 127, release sends 0
-  * touch sends 127, then 0, release sends nothing (what a fader split 1 column wide does)

 CC SUGGESTIONS